almant12/light-validation/README.md

   size: 50000000, // 5MB
 };

-// Validate the file with specific rules: type must be 'image/jpg' and size must not exceed 5MB. const image = v
+// Validate the file with specific rules: const image = v
   .file()  // Start the validation chain for file .type(['jpg'])  // Validate that the file is of type 'jpg'